equinix/terraform-provider-equinix/examples/fabric-cloud-router/routing-protocol-bgp/README.md

 # ECX Fabric Cloud Router Connection BGP CRUD operations
-This example shows how to create Config BGP on FG connection .
+This example shows how to create Config BGP on FCR connection .

 Note: Each time you need to create a BGP resource add-on make a copy of the base folder - examples/routing-protocol-bgp/ and CD into this folder to perform all the CRUD operations.